Embrace the Good Life

 Your Road to Destiny

-It is impetuous to embark on a journey if you have no idea where you are going.
-And it is difficult to imagine a spiritual destiny if you are unaware of the nature of your destination.
-You need some idea about your goals and objectives, and you need some expectation about what you will encounter when you arrive.
+It is impetuous to embark on a journey if we have no idea where we are going.
+And it’s difficult to imagine a spiritual destiny if we are unaware of the nature of our destination.
+We need some idea about our goals and objectives, and we need some expectation about what we will encounter when we arrive.

 Few of us plan a fun holiday in a war-torn region or a place with rampant crime.
 We like to have some assurance that our destination is a safe place, a place that allows us to achieve and experience fresh insights.
 But if we have no conception about what to expect from a spiritual journey other than some pie-in-the-sky notion about a spiritual high of some sort, we are unlikely to make much headway.